 Clodfelter was also the second recipient, in 1986, of what is considered the highest

 faculty honor at UD, the King Fellow Award.
 Criteria for the award include having

 taught at UD for a minimum of eight years and made a significant contribution to the

 university through excellence in teaching and scholarly work and as an exemplary colleague.

-Clodfelter, who believes teaching and storytelling go hand in hand, often tells the
+Clodfelter, who believed teaching and storytelling go hand in hand, often told the

 story of Mike, who lived in her neighborhood when he was a little boy.
 When Mike was